katberry1991/google_address_validation_mock/README.md

 ## About the Google API key

 You need to have `Google Maps JavaScript API` enabled, and then create credentials for Geocoding Service

+Keep in mind google added some new things in their API.
+Now we can figure out if address is correct without having to do all the checks of lengths, etc. We can check `types` attribute and see if it is `street address`.
+If it is something else, it is not correct address.